- A key cabinet is a storage solution designed to help organize and maintain a property’s metal keys.

-Whether you own or manage a property, your responsibilities are many — and that includes managing keys of all kinds.
+Whether you own or manage a property, your responsibilities are plentiful — and that includes managing keys by storing them in a key cabinet.

 Key management is the process of effectively storing and organizing physical keys.
-These include apartment unit keys, front entrance keys, and even mail keys that are critical to a functioning building.
+These include apartment unit keys, front entrance keys, and even mail keys that are critical to a building’s function.
 Your job is to make sure they aren’t lost or stolen, whether you use a key cabinet, key locker, or safe.

-Read on to learn more about key cabinets, including how and when to use them.
-You’ll also discover how to choose the best key cabinets as well as alternative key storage solutions.
+Read on to learn more about key control cabinets, including why you should use them, how to organize keys, and how to choose a storage solution.
+Most importantly, you’ll discover what the best key cabinets are and a better alternative.

 Keep reading to discover: